PhilipMbugua/Javascript-learning/README.md

 ## Description

-These are my Javascript code files continually updated.
+These are my Javascript learning code files continually updated.
 Purpose of learning Js is to contribute to my path of becoming a great FrontEndDeveloper.

 #### Technology